Tyrrrz/Tyrrrz.me/src/data/blog-posts/refactoring-using-partial-classes/Content.md

 One of the challenges we often face is deciding how to group different parts of a bigger class together.
 Even with a good degree of separation, sometimes we end up with classes that might be a bit too much to reason about.

-From the earliest version of the language, C# provided a construct called [regions](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives/preprocessor-region).
+From the earliest versions of the language, C# provided a construct called [regions](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives/preprocessor-region).
 Although it can be helpful when trying to organize code, most seem to agree that using regions is [generally an anti-pattern](https://softwareengineering.stackexchange.com/questions/53086/are-regions-an-antipattern-or-code-smell).
-Even if the use of regions can be justified, the seemingly foreign syntax and code folding often tends to make readability worse.
+Even if their usage can be justified, their benefits often come at a rather steep cost in terms of readability.

-I do believe that being able to group code to form logical blocks is a good thing, however I agree that regions cause more problems than they solve.
-For that reason, I've been actively using _partial classes_ instead, which in many ways offer similar benefits without suffering from the same drawbacks.
+I do believe that being able to group code to form logical blocks is useful, however I agree that regions cause more problems than they solve.
+For that reason, I've been actively using _partial classes_ instead, which in many ways can be used for a similar purpose without suffering from the same drawbacks.

 [Partial classes](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/partial-classes-and-methods) is a C# feature that lets you split the definition of a type into multiple parts, each potentially in its own file.
 During build, the compiler collects all of the parts and combines them together to produce a single  class as if it was defined in one place.
 It's enabled by adding the `partial` keyword in the definition.

 In this article I will show you how I typically utilize partial classes when refactoring my own code.
+Hopefully, the examples here will entice you to try them out as well.

 ## Extracting static members

 One thing that I like to do nearly all the time is separate static properties and methods from the rest of the class.
-That might seem like an arbitrary criteria to base upon, but I find it makes sense because we do reason about static and non-static members in different ways.
+That might seem like an arbitrary criteria, but I find it makes sense because we do reason about static and non-static members in different ways.

-Here's how that would look:
+Let's have a look at an example.
+Imagine we're working on an abstraction called `PartitionedTextWriter` that implements the _rolling file_ concept -- it acts as a streaming text writer that automatically switches to a new file after reaching a certain character threshold in the previous one.

+The class is initialized with a base path and it needs to use that to generate file names for each partition.
+Because that's pure business logic without side effects, it makes perfect sense to put it into a static helper method.

+Usually, mixing static and non-static members can be quite confusing.
+Let's see how that looks when we use partial classes instead:

 ```csharp
 public partial class PartitionedTextWriter : TextWriter